 - A personal statement relating your goals and how you see the program contributing to your ability to meet your goals; and

-- Two professional and/or employer referee reports in the context of information systems-related work, which must be submitted prior to the application deadline.
+- One professional and/or employer referee report in the context of information systems-related work, which must be submitted prior to the application deadline.